Even More Formatting Fun with Pages

 - Edit menu; Transformations>

-- Make Upper Case: Capitalizes the first letter of each word.
+- Make Upper Case: Makes all the letters capitals.

 - Make Lower Case: Makes all the letters small.
 Useful for when someone accidentally sends you text in all caps.